 Daniel Smith Watercolors: “The Best” Quality Watercolor

-Daniel Smith Watercolors are a professional grade paint.
+Daniel Smith Watercolors are my favorite!
+They are a professional grade paint.
 The colors are intense and beautiful to paint with.
 They come in small tubes that you squeeze into a palette.
 When they dry you can rewet them and use them over and over.
 The small tubes aren’t cheap, but they last a long time.
 I like the essential set.
 It has a cool and warm red, yellow and blue.
 With these six colors you can mix almost any color you need.
-I also like to have sap green, neutral tint and raw umber.
-Over the years I have added more colors just for fun.
-The Daniel Smith Dot Cards are a great way to try new colors before you invest in lots of tubes.

 When I go to a class or workshop I store my supplies in this canvas rigger bag from Harbor Freight.
 I learned about this bag on Brenda Swenson’s blog.
 She suggests taking the stitching out of some of the pockets.
 This was a great tip because most of the outside pockets were too small for my things.
 The pink plastic folder in the large side pocket is where I store 8×10 or smaller paintings I’m working on, extra watercolor paper and photos.
 My palette fits perfect in the bottom.
 It lays flat so if any paints are wet they won’t run into each other.
 There is enough room for a roll of paper towel and a few other things on top.